Crimps

 Sea Angling Shop Crimping Pliers + 100 Mini Crimps

 Anglers should always use the correct tool to press crimps into place.
-Pliers used to press crimps into place should always be needle or long-nosed and have smooth jaws as errated jaws can damage the crimp and the line within it.
+Pliers used to press crimps into place should always be needle or long-nosed and have smooth jaws as serrated jaws can damage the crimp and the line within it.
 While some anglers use general-purpose pliers from hardware stores, it is always better to buy specialist crimping pliers which are designed for sea fishing.
 While there is a wide range of crimping pliers available, there are some extremely cheap and flimsy crimping pliers on the market.
-It is often worth paying a little extra to ensure that the crimping pliers which are purchased are of sufficient quality – have a look at Sea Angling Shop’s Crimping Pliers which can be bought with 100 mini crimps for only £5.89.
+It is often worth paying a little extra to ensure that the crimping pliers which are purchased are of sufficient quality.
 Anglers should also be aware that different crimps can take different amounts of pressure to press securely into place.
 Copper crimps are often very soft and easy to press, whereas black crimps, especially in the larger sizes, can require more pressure to press into place.